chemist/nemesis/readme.md

 ### Bypass preprocessing, i.e. run as EDSL

 Define `main`, i.e. add `main = run nemesis` in the code.
-The preprocessor look for the function main, if it's defined, preprocessing is skipped.
+The preprocessor looks for the function main, if it's defined, preprocessing is skipped.

 This turns `Nemesis` into a pure EDSL in Haskell, which can be invoked by `runghc`.